isblab/nestor/examples/README.md

 In addition it also comprises the `topology{x}.txt` files that define the representation to be used for running the `nude_modeling.py` modeling script.
 The `{x}` in the topology file's name corresponds to the number of amino acid residues to be coarse-grained to a single flexible bead for regions that lack a previously characterized structure.
 In this example, we are comparing the 1, 5, 10, 20, 30 and 50 residues per bead coarse-grained representations of the regions with unknown structure of NuDe sub-complex.
 It is to be noted that the regions with known structure will be modeled as 1 and 10 residues per bead representation.
 Importantly, note that *any* representation can be compared as long there is a valid modeling file associated with it (representation can be mentioned via a topology file or manually).

-It also contains the `examples/input/nestor_params_optrep.yaml` file which defines the NestOR parameters.
+It also contains the `examples/input/nestor_params_optrep.yaml` NestOR parameter file which defines the NestOR parameters.
 Each parameter is described in the file itself.

 The `nude_modeling.py` script is also adapted from the [Integrative model of the NuRD subcomplexes](https://github.com/isblab/nurd) repository for use with NestOR.